The product images below are from the manufacturer’s website.

-- The “Pots & Pans” category of posts on this site.
+- The “Pots & Pans” category of articles on this site.

 - To read more about the concern for toxic metals in cookware (over time), click here.

-- My post discussing (in detail) the testing methodology for the testing reported on this blog.
+- An article discussing, in detail, the testing methodology for the tests reported on this website.

-- My bio 🙂 — the “About” page on this website (also linked in the footer on every page).
+- My bio 🙂 — the “About” page on this site (also linked in the footer on every page).